hasley1234/Emerging-Technologies-5026-DST/DIGITAL  SCENT TECHNOLOGY - THE POTENTIAL TO IMPACT JAMAICA AND THE REST OF THE REGION.md

 concomitand development of business model, increased use of digital enviroments for communication and education in the COVID 19 pandemic, computer game research education and entertainment.

+THE IMPACT OF DST AND ITS APPLICATION OF THE REGION

+The applications of Digital Scent Technology entailed natural gas odorant concentration detection and flammable limit (safety device), viral and bacterial infections and purity also contamination of air.
+The application possibilities can also be listed as: quality control, odour detection in the storage areas, perishables monitors, batch to batch consistency monitoring, detection of bacteria and virus in any given environment, and all cleanliness monitoring.